UBC-DSCI/introduction-to-datascience-python/source/reading.md

 - Read data into Python using an absolute path, relative path and a URL.
 - Compare and contrast the following functions:
     - `read_csv`
-    - `read_table`
     - `read_excel`
-- Match the following `pandas` `.read_*` function arguments to their descriptions:
+- Match the following `pandas` `read_csv` function arguments to their descriptions:
     - `filepath_or_buffer`
     - `sep`
     - `names`
     - `skiprows`

-- Choose the appropriate `pandas` `.read_*` function and function arguments to load a given plain text tabular data set into Python.
+- Choose the appropriate `read_csv` function arguments to load a given plain text tabular data set into Python.
 - Use `pandas` package's `read_excel` function and arguments to load a sheet from an excel file into Python.
 - Connect to a database using the `SQLAlchemy` library.
-- List the tables in a database using `SQLAlchemy` library's `table_names` function
+- List the tables in a database using the `SQLAlchemy` library's `table_names` function
 - Create a reference to a database table that is queriable using the `SQLAlchemy` library's `select` and `where` functions
-- Use `.to_csv` to save a data frame to a csv file
+- Use `to_csv` to save a data frame to a `.csv` file
 - (*Optional*) Obtain data using **a**pplication **p**rogramming **i**nterfaces (APIs) and web scraping.
     - Read/scrape data from an internet URL using the `BeautifulSoup` package
-    - Compare downloading tabular data from a plain text file (e.g. *.csv) from the web versus scraping data from a .html file
+    - Compare downloading tabular data from a plain text file (e.g. `.csv`) from the web versus scraping data from a `.html` file

 ## Absolute and relative file paths